Billing SDK/Billing SDK

 You'll be prompted to select:

-• Payment Provider: Dodo Payments
+• Payment Provider: Dodo Payments or Stripe (Stripe currently supported for Express.js and Hono)

-Generated Files
+Generated Files (Dodo Payments)

-After running init, you'll get:
+After running init with Dodo Payments, you'll get:

 your-project/